 Rice parameter derivation process for dec_abs_level[ ]

-Inputs to this process are the colour component index cIdx, the luma location ( x0, y0 ) specifying the top-left sample of the current transform block relative to the top-left sample of the current picture, the current coefficient scan location ( xC, yC ), the binary logarithm of the transform block width log2TbWidth, and the binary logarithm of the transform block height log2TbHeight.
+Inputs to this process are the colour component index cIdx, the luma location ( x0, y0 ) specifying the top-left sample of the current transform block relative to the top-left sample of the current picture, the current coefficient scan location ( xC, yC ), the binary logarithm of the transform block width log2TbWidth, the binary logarithm of the transform block height log2TbHeight, and the lastRiceParam and the lastAbsLevel from 9.5.3.10.

 Output of this process is the Rice parameter cRiceParam.

-Given the syntax elements sig_coeff_flag[ x ][ y ] and the array AbsLevel[ x ][ y ] for the transform block with component index cIdx and the top-left luma location ( x0, y0 ), the variable locSumAbs is derived as specified by the following pseudo code:
+The variable lastRiceParam are derived as follows:

+If this process is invoked for the first time for the current sub-block index i, lastAbsLevel and lastRiceParam are set equal to corresponding input parameters.

+Otherwise (this process is not invoked for the first time for the current sub-block index i), lastAbsLevel and lastRiceParam are set equal to the values of dec_abs_level[ n ] and cRiceParam, respectively, that have been derived during the last invocation of the binarization process for the syntax element dec_abs_level[ n ] as specified in this clause.

+The variable cRiceParam is derived from lastAbsLevel and lastRiceParam as follows:

+cRiceParam = Min( lastRiceParam + ( ( lastAbsLevel> ( 3 * ( 1 << lastRiceParam ) ) ) ?
+1 : 0 ), 3 ) (9-12)